edgedb/edgedb-js/docs/parameters.rst

 .. note::
   When using the queries generator, you may be tempted to declare the same parameter in multiple places.
-  However, it's better practice to declare it once by assigning it to a variable in a ``with`` block and reference that variable instead in the rest of your query.
+  However, it's better practice to declare it once by assigning it to a variable in a ``with`` block and reference that variable in the rest of your query.

 Complex types
 ^^^^^^^^^^^^^